moveeleven-data/knightshift/checkpoints/README.md

 ### `knightshift_foundation/`
 **Date:** May 4, 2025
-**Description:**
+**Summary:**
-This is the first major checkpoint and represents the foundational working version of the KnightShift pipeline.
-It includes the full DAG-based pipeline (ingestion → cleaning → enrichment) orchestrated via Airflow, a PostgreSQL database, and a Prometheus + Grafana observability stack with simulated metrics.
-All services are containerized and fully decoupled from the main project.
-Airflow runs on `localhost:8081`, Prometheus on `localhost:9090`, and Grafana on `localhost:3000`, with a custom dashboard in place.
-This snapshot preserves the working system as it existed at a major milestone before future expansions such as Kafka, streaming data, and real-time metrics.
+The foundational working version of the KnightShift pipeline.
+Includes a full three-stage batch pipeline (ingestion → cleaning → enrichment) orchestrated by Airflow, an isolated PostgreSQL database, and a Prometheus + Grafana observability layer emitting simulated metrics.
+All services are containerized and decoupled from the main project.

+- DAG runs every 2 hours and completes in under 2 minutes
+- Fully isolated `.env`, volumes, and database
+- Restored Grafana dashboard included
+- Airflow at `localhost:8081`, Prometheus at `9090`, Grafana at `3000`

+> This snapshot preserves the first production-style version of KnightShift before future expansions like Kafka, streaming data, and cloud deployment.

 ---